uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 Currently, under Self Assessment, a subcontractor submits their deductions on their Self Assessment return and it is checked against HMRC records with what their contractor(s) have submitted.

-Under Making Tax Digital for ITSA, a customer can view what has been submitted by their contractor through their [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) account or their software.
+Under Making Tax Digital for Income Tax, a customer can view what has been submitted by their contractor through their [HMRC online services](/guides/income-tax-mtd-end-to-end-service-guide/documentation/tasks-outside-mtd-software.html#hmrc-online-services) account or their software.
 Customers can complete the following tasks on their CIS deductions:

 - [view CIS deductions](#view-cis-deductions)
 - [create CIS deductions](#create-cis-deductions)